- 1Customer emails asking for footage

 The VMS gives you a file.
 We give you a shareable, branded incident package link that your customer can actually hand to law enforcement and insurance adjusters — and a record of what was sent.

-Most monitoring companies are sending their first package within a day or two.
+Most monitoring companies are sending their first package within the same day.